Tkachenko-School/awesome-js-essentials/courses/part1/lesson2.md

 ![](https://github.com/ChickenKyiv/awesome-js-essentials/blob/master/main%20folder/images/article2-folder/bp2c32e0.jfif)

 We are going to walk through the JavaScript map function, and I’ll explain how it works in a simple way.
-Later in the article, we will do a deep dive into some more advanced concepts regarding the map function and its uses.
+Later in the lesson, we will do a deep dive into some more advanced concepts regarding the map function and its uses.

 ## Map Function Syntax